dacba/Stellaris-Signal-to-Noise-Ratio-Macro/README.md

 This macro calculates the signal to noise ratio of a Stellaris RNA FISH Experiment given the raw .nd2 files.

 ## How it works:
-The user is queried for the Bounding tolerance, upward tolerance, and Z-score range, as well as the Polygon spot creation checkbox.
+The user is queried for the Bounding Stringency, Upward Stringency, Starting Maxima, and Maxima Tolerance.
 Files are opened by the macro for processing.
 If the image is a Z stack and needs to be compressed, it is MaxIP merged.
-The local maxima is found using the find maxima command and the derivative function.
-The x and y values are fed, pair-by-pair into the dots or crazypoly function depending on the user input.
+The local maxima is found using the find maxima command.
+The x and y values are fed, pair-by-pair into the dots or polygon function for masking.
-The crazypoly/dots function draws polygons or ellipsies (respectively) to the signal mask image.
-After all x and y values have been analyzed the signal mask is created and stored in the ROI manager, along with its inverse.
-The signal, noise and background functions are called to measure and calculate the areas selected.
+The polygon/dots function draws polygons or ellipsies to the signal mask image.
+After all x and y values have been analysed the signal mask is created and stored in the ROI manager, along with its inverse.
+The signal, noise and background functions are called to measure the areas selected.
-The results function is called and the images are stacked and saved as an 8-bit tif file.
+The results function calculates the relative Signal brightness, Noise Brightness and Signal to Noise Ratio.
+After, a tif with two pages, containing the raw image and selections is created for troubleshooting and verification purposes.

 ## Input:

 ### User input

-#### Bounding Tolerance
+#### Bounding Stringency
-- Default = 0.1
+- Default = 0.25
-- Determines the stringency of the bounding functions, lower meaning more strict
+- Determines the stringency of the bounding functions, higher meaning more strict
-- Means the brightness has to drop to 90% of the center, then the change in brightness has to be below 10%

-#### Upward Tolerance
+#### Upward Stringency
 - Default = 0.8
 - Determines the stringency of the bounding function for upwards movement
-- Means the brightness can rise 0.8 as much and still continue, allows for more lenient upward movement
-- Best if dots are close together

-#### Z-Score
+#### Starting Maxima
-- Default = -0.5
+- Default = 20
-- Determines the maxima value
+- Determines where the program starts looking for the right Noise value to plug into the find maxima tool
-- Means the derivative function will output a value 0.5 standard deviation points below the median, instead of the median
-- 0 means it will output the median, 1.0 will output one standard deviation point above the median, etc...

-#### Polygon checkbox
-- Default = Unchecked
-- Determines if the polygon function or ellipse function will be used
-- Ellipse function is very quick
-- Polygon function takes much longer (~3x)

-### Files
+### Folder
-- Unprocessed Z Stacks in a file system, .nd2 files from a Nikon Ti Florescent Microscope
+- The use is queried for the location of the files.
+- Only non-DAPI channel nd2 files will be processed

 ## Output:

 ### Output folder - "Out-SNRatio"
+Contains...
-- Recreation of the target file system directory
-- Within the folders contain the Merged images from analysis
+1. Recreation of the target file system directory containing the merged images from analysis
-- The results .csv file containing the information from the analysis
+2. The results .csv files containing the information from the analysis
-- The analysis pictures are 8-bit tif files containing 5 images...
-	- the raw image (auto contrast)
-	- First derivative of the raw image
-	- Signal Mask, in black
-	- Cell Noise, in white
-	- Local Maxima Points

 ## Functions:

-### process(dir, sub)
+### SNR_main(dir, sub)
 - Main recursive function
 - Calls all other functions and handles file and window manipulation
 - Saves images

-### background()
+### SNR_background()
 - Measures background, the darkest part of the image
 - Uses setAutoThreshold("Default")
 	- More information on the Default algorithm can be found on the ImageJ website
 	- Default was chosen due to its optimal selection of background pixels
-- Creates a histogram of the background pixels selected

-### noise()
+### SNR_noise()
 - Measures the cell noise of the image
-- Uses the roi manager to select the inverse of the dots and default dark selection
+- Uses the roi manager to select the inverse of the dots and the default dark threshold selection
-- Creates histogram of the pixels selected

-### signal()
+### SNR_signal()
 - Measures the signal from the signal mask

-### dots(xi, yi)
+### SNR_dots(xi, yi)
+Note: This function is dated and slated for removal
 - Searches N, S, E, and W from the given XY coordinates until the change in brightness is less than the tolerance (0.1 default)
 - Calculates the change in brightness as relative to the central pixel(the brightest)
 - Split into two steps